bazel-contrib/rules_foreign_cc/docs/src/index.md

 [rules_foreign_cc_dependencies](./flatten.md#rules_foreign_cc_dependencies)
 which offer more control over the toolchains used during the build phase.
 Please see that macro's documentation for more details.

+If you're migrating from WORKSPACE to Bzlmod, see the [Migration Guide](migration.md).